tombatossals/angular-openlayers-directive/doc/openlayers-directive.md

 </html>
 ```

-You can see this example in action on the [simple-example.html demo file](http://tombatossals.github.io/angular-openlayers-directive/examples/simple-example.html).
+You can see this example in action on the [simple-example demo file](http://tombatossals.github.io/angular-openlayers-directive/examples/01-simple-example.html).

 Take a look at the [AnguarJS controller documentation](http://docs.angularjs.org/guide/controller) if you want to learn more about Angular controller definition, or to the [AngularJS ngApp](http://docs.angularjs.org/api/ng.directive:ngApp) to know how to bootstrap an Angular application.